uit-no-old/elixir-excelerate/elixir-requirements.md

 ### Task 6.2

 The requirement for task 6.2 is to have the storage capacity for the marine metagenomic database.
-The initial size of the storage can be gouged by the percent of marine species presnet in ENA.
+The initial size of the storage can be determined by the size of marine species presnet in ENA.
 The first step for creating the database should be to clone the marine part of the ENA archive.
-Increase in storage over the years should be
+Increase in storage over the years should be taken into account and a storage system that can scale should be used.

 ### Task 6.3